arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![Data Acquisition section](assets/ml-tools-upload.png)

-In this section, you will be able to select from the Nicla Vision onboard sensors individually or from several interesting combinations.
+In this section, you will be able to select the Nicla Vision onboard sensors individually or several interesting combinations.

 This is the supported sensor list to date:
 - Built-in microphone